Maria

 Static maps don't show where I am

-Hired by a UX Professor and Department Head, I led a 5-person student team to design and build an interactive wayfinding beta.
-I owned the product experience from research to AI-assisted MVP launch, establishing a foundation that is actively being tested by students today.
+Sponsored by a UX professor and department head, I led a 5-person student team to design and build an interactive campus map MVP, not the official university map at stedwards.edu.
+I owned the product experience from research through AI-assisted MVP launch and a final Spring branding pass before graduation.

 Context